terion-name/Lagrant/README.md

 * and bunch of cool Laravel Packages (research in progress)

 ##Thanx
-Thanx to [Jeffrey Way](https://github.com/JeffreyWay) for inspiring
+Thanx to [Jeffrey Way](https://github.com/JeffreyWay) for inspiring and ofcourse to [Taylor Otwell](https://github.com/taylorotwell) for such awesome and stunning framework